DISC-NU/DISC-NU-Website/README.md

 # Winter 2024 Disc Website
  Develop and Innovate for Social Change is a Northwestern University student group dedicated to expanding technology as a force for good .

 # ALL THE CODE IS LOCATED WITHIN THE 'disc-website' DIRECTORY.
-THAT'S WHERE I THE NEXTJS IS LOCATED AND EVERYTHING.
+THAT'S WHERE THE NEXTJS IS LOCATED AND EVERYTHING.
 KEEP THIS IN MIND WHEN DEPLOYING!!!!

 ## File Overview